Albania is awesome. Really awesome. This little country in South-East Europe has everything.

 Drymades Beach

 However, at the time of writing, a big construction project had just started there.
-I imagine that soon this area will be covered with luxury hotels, so best visit now before it becomes too spoilt.
+I imagine that soon this area will be covered with luxury hotels.
+Visit now before it becomes too spoilt.

 Gjipe Beach

-If you prefer your beaches more secluded, definitely check out Gjipe beach.
-This idyllic stretch of sand is a definite contender for best beach in Albania.
+If you prefer your beaches more secluded, definitely check out Gjipe Beach.
+This idyllic stretch of sand is a definite contender for the best beach in Albania.

-The car park for Gjipe beach is a 15 minute drive south of of Dhërmi.
+The car park for Gjipe Beach is a 15-minute drive south of Dhërmi.
 This beach doesn’t have direct road access, and you’ll need to walk 1.5 km along a gravel track from the car park.

 It’s definitely worth the walk.
 The little cove you’ll reach is beyond beautiful.
 Outside of the summer months, you can often have the entire place to yourself.